 With the recent influx of ransomware stories seemingly every week, it's hard to keep track of the different strains.
 While each of these is spread in a different way, they generally rely on similar tactics to take advantage of users and hold data hostage.
-Let’s take a look at the common examples of ransomware:
+Let’s take a look at the common ransomware examples:

 Cerber: Cerber targets cloud-based Office 365 users and has impacted millions of users using an elaborate phishing campaign.
 This type of malware emphasizes the growing need for SaaS backup in addition to on-premises.

 CryptoLocker: Ransomware has been around in some form or another for the past two decades, but it really came to prominence in 2013 with CryptoLocker.
 The original CryptoLocker botnet was shut down in May 2014, but not before the hackers behind it extorted nearly $3 million from victims.
 Since then, hackers have widely copied the CryptoLocker approach, although the variants in operation today are not directly linked to the original.
 The word CryptoLocker, much like Xerox and Kleenex in their respective worlds, has become almost synonymous with ransomware.

 CryptoWall: CryptoWall gained notoriety after the downfall of the original CryptoLocker.
 It first appeared in early 2014, and variants have appeared with a variety of names, including CryptoBit, CryptoDefense, CryptoWall 2.0, and CryptoWall 3.0.
 Like CryptoLocker, CryptoWall is distributed via spam or exploit kits.

 Crysis: Crysis ransomware encrypts files on fixed, removable, and network drives with a strong encryption algorithm making it difficult to crack in a reasonable amount of time.
 It is typically spread via emails containing attachments with double-file extension, which make the file appear as a non-executable file.
 In addition to emails, it can also be disguised as a legitimate installer for applications.